joetheroommate/python-9-15-final/README.md

 - Show the Name, number, position
 ### Schedule View:
 - Show the next 3 games for that player or team

+##

+## Code Debt:

+### Basic UI Enhancements
+- Upgrade from terminal to browser
+- Validate formatting of various inputs like passwords, dates
+- Use interface selections to choose teams instead of typing
+### Application Enhancements
+- Work from database instead of csv
+- Sort schedule and only show future games in chronological order

+##

 ## Roadmap Ideas: